Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

   <div style="text-align: center;">
     <img src="assets/wbs.png" style="width=40%;">
-    <p><em>Above is the work breakdown structure for our mission.
-As true Daytona Beach residents, we named our CubeSat B.U.C.E.E.S (Breakthrough Utilization of CubeSats for Environmental Examination of Space).</em></p>
+    <p><em>BUCEES Work Breakdown Structure (WBS)</em></p>
   </div>
   <div style="text-align: center;">
     <img src="assets/conops.png" style="width=40%;">
-    <p><em>Here is a high-level concept of operations flowchart displaying the primary mission modes from deployment to decommissioning.</em></p>
+    <p><em>Concept of Operations (CONOPS) flowchart displaying the primary mission phases from deployment to decommissioning</em></p>
   </div>

 </div>
+Displayed above are the work breakdown structure & concept of operations for our mission.
+As true Daytona Beach residents, we named our CubeSat B.U.C.E.E.S (Breakthrough Utilization of CubeSats for Environmental Examination of Space).
+These documents define the structure of the project as a whole & serve as the organizational skeleton for system-level requirements.
 ---

 ## My Responsibilities